BioDelivery Sciences International (NASDAQ:BDSI) Price Target Lowered to $5.50 at HC Wainwright

-BioDelivery Sciences International (NASDAQ:BDSI) had its price objective lowered by HC Wainwright from $7.00 to $5.50 in a research report released on Thursday, The Fly reports.
-The firm currently has a buy rating on the specialty pharmaceutical company’s stock.
+BioDelivery Sciences International (NASDAQ:BDSI) had its target price lowered by HC Wainwright from $7.00 to $5.50 in a report issued on Wednesday, Benzinga reports.
+The firm presently has a “buy” rating on the specialty pharmaceutical company’s stock.
+HC Wainwright’s price objective indicates a potential upside of 45.89% from the stock’s previous close.

-Separately, TheStreet upgraded shares of BioDelivery Sciences International from a c+ rating to a b- rating in a report on Monday, March 1st.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and four have assigned a buy rating to the company.
-BioDelivery Sciences International has an average rating of Buy and a consensus target price of $7.46.
+Separately, TheStreet upgraded BioDelivery Sciences International from a “c+” rating to a “b-” rating in a research report on Monday, March 1st.
+One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and four have issued a buy rating to the company.
+The stock presently has an average rating of “Buy” and an average target price of $7.46.

-BioDelivery Sciences International (NASDAQ:BDSI) last posted its earnings results on Tuesday, March 9th.
-The specialty pharmaceutical company reported $0.10 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.06 by $0.04.
-BioDelivery Sciences International had a net margin of 10.16% and a return on equity of 25.04%.
-On average, analysts predict that BioDelivery Sciences International will post 0.2 earnings per share for the current year.
+BioDelivery Sciences International (NASDAQ:BDSI) last released its earnings results on Tuesday, March 9th.
+The specialty pharmaceutical company reported $0.10 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.06 by $0.04.
+The company had revenue of $42.17 million for the quarter, compared to the consensus estimate of $38.75 million.
+BioDelivery Sciences International had a return on equity of 25.04% and a net margin of 10.16%.
+On average, sell-side analysts forecast that BioDelivery Sciences International will post 0.2 EPS for the current year.

 BioDelivery Sciences International Company Profile